 Despite anything in the Planning and Development Act 2005, planning schemes prepared under that Act do not apply to or in relation to the silicon plant site.

-[Section 4B inserted by No. 38 of 2005 s.
+[Section 4B inserted: No. 38 of 2005 s.
 15.]

-Schedule 1
+Schedule 1 — Silicon (Kemerton) Agreement

-[Section 3]
+[s.
+3]

+[Heading amended: No. 19 of 2010 s.
+4.]

 THIS AGREEMENT is made the 12th day of November 1987 BETWEEN THE HONOURABLE BRIAN THOMAS BURKE, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called the State) of the first part BARRACK SILICON PTY.
 LTD. a company incorporated in the State of Western Australia and having its registered office at 614 Newcastle Street, Leederville (hereinafter called the Company which term shall include its successors and permitted assigns) of the second part and BARRACK MINES LIMITED a company incorporated in the State of Western Australia and having its registered office at 614 Newcastle Street, Leederville (hereinafter called “the Guarantor”) of the third part.

 WHEREAS: